Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Rewrite laws to make sense, bad wording
     [ ] - Faces and hair doesn't line up on potatoes
-    [ ] - Fade in potatoes when they come into the customs office
+    [ ] - Fade in potatoes when they come into the customs office [ ] - Update explosion
   Audio:
     [ ] - No ambience or background music playing
+    [ ] - Change position so kill text flying up with the score update
   Scoring:
     [ ] - Randomly lose combo when doing potato border runner system [ ] - A strike is not removed when you successfully murder a potato with an air-to-surface missile